 Each senator shall attend or secure a proxy to attend every GA meeting.

-Each senator shall remain in attendance for the duration of the GA.
+Each senator shall remain in attendance for the duration of the GA unless they have communicated with the GSS Vice President prior to the meeting.

 Senators shall communicate all information discussed at GA meetings with their constituencies.